ArturPrzybysz/ArturPrzybysz.github.io/content/posts/ProjectIntro.md

 ## Conclusions

 What does it take to become a successful artist?
 Clearly, there is an aspect of art that we cannot easily grasp in this analysis.
-We cannot encapsulate a musicians talent with simple measures like "danceability" and "energy".
-Also, it is controversial to assume that artists success can be measured with the time they spent in charts, however we need to find the best proxy we can think of.
+We cannot encapsulate a musicians' talent with simple measures like "danceability" and "energy".
+Also, it is controversial to assume that artists' success can be measured with the time they spent in charts, however we need to find the best proxy we can think of.

 Our analysis shows that there are two main factors that correlate with artists success, namely the number of